mikeconley/newtab-train-hop-station/README.md

-# Newtab Train Hop Station
+# New Tab Train Hop Station

 A tool for assessing the viability of a Firefox New Tab train-hop